 The most exciting discovery for us is the Raj Crna Tamjanika 2015.
 The wine is made from Crni (black) Tamjanika, an indigenous variety hardly used for vinification today; so drinking this wine for the first time is a diary-worthy moment for us.
 The wine has flavors of forest floor, cedar, and blackberry.
 The acidity is high.
-The finish is long and slightly bitter but not tannic.
+The finish is long, slightly bitter, and gently tannic.
 It reminds us of a well-made Dolcetto from Piedmont, Italy.

 While Raj is trying to restore glory to Rajac, a French couple is looking to revive the nearby village of Rogljevo.
 Cyrille Bongiraud and Estelle Germain relocated from Burgundy to Rogljevo in 2007 and established Francuska Vinarija, a name that aptly translates to “French Winery”.
 As a renowned soil specialist, Cyrille was drawn by the limestone soils of this area when he first visited in 2003.
 Now, Francuska Vinarija works with local grape growers in Rogljevo on seven hectares of small-plot vineyards.

 An upcoming documentary entitled The Promise, which chronicles their journey, will be released soon.
 You can watch the trailer below.